Stool Tests for Bowel Function Evaluation

 Key Points

-- Stool testing is a core noninvasive method for evaluating bleeding, infection, and cancer risk in bowel disorders.
+• Stool testing is a core noninvasive method for evaluating bleeding, infection, malabsorption, and cancer risk in bowel disorders.

 Pathophysiology

-Stool tests reveal bowel pathology by detecting hidden blood, abnormal DNA signals, infectious organisms, or parasitic elements in feces.
-These findings help identify mechanisms such as mucosal bleeding, inflammatory injury, and microbial invasion that are not always visible on routine exam.
+Stool tests reveal bowel pathology by detecting hidden blood, infectious organisms, parasitic elements, and malabsorption markers in feces.
+These findings help identify mechanisms such as mucosal bleeding, inflammatory injury, microbial invasion, and impaired digestion or nutrient absorption.

 Because symptoms like pain, bloating, and altered stool pattern are nonspecific, fecal diagnostics narrow hypotheses and guide next-step testing.
 Positive results often trigger targeted escalation, including colonoscopy or organism-specific treatment.